ramon-astudillo/NLSE/README.md

     https://github.com/myleott/ark-twokenize-py

-Each tweet should occupy one line, and should look like this example
+If done right, each tweet should occupy one line, and should look like this example

     id1 id2 neutral None @USER i told you shane would get his 5th-star on rivals before signing day . @USER